wickwirew/Shift/README.md

 ![Final](https://github.com/wickwirew/Shift/blob/master/Resources/FinalSize.gif)

 ## Additional animations
-If one view does not have a match, but needs to be animated during the transition, you can provide a number of addition animations.
+If one view does not have a match, but needs to be animated during the transition, you can provide a number of additional animations.
 These animations will be applied during the transition, and will be automatically reversed on dismissal.

-For example.
-If we want a view to fade in, and slide in from the left by 150 points, it can be done by applying the animations like so:
+For example, if we want a view to fade and slide in from the left by 150 points, it can be done by applying the animations like so:

 ```swift
 view.shift.animations